-Caveat: The exceptions provided for in subparagraphs "d." and "e." above do not apply to tracts within platted lots.
+Caveat: The exceptions provided for in subparagraphs (d) and (e) above do not apply to tracts within platted lots.

-B. Within a county having within its boundaries more than fifty percent of the incorporated area of a city having a population of 180,000 or more, where such city and county have adopted a master plan as authorized by 19 O.S.A. §863.1 et seq., any deed which shall not be considered valid unless a.
-The deed bears a certificate of approval for lot split purposes by the cognizant planning agency, or b.
-The legal description contained in the deed was previously approved by the cognizant planning agency and endorsed upon the first deed of record creating such lot split, or upon a certified copy thereof, or c.
+- B. Within a county having within its boundaries more than fifty percent of the incorporated area of a city having a population of 180,000 or more, where such city and county have adopted a master plan as authorized by 19 O.S.A. §863.1 et seq., any deed which - 1.
+Conveys a tract of less than one entire platted lot, or - 2.
+Conveys an unplatted tract described by federal survey or metes and bounds, consisting of two and one-half acres or less, shall not be considered valid unless

+- a.
+The deed bears a certificate of approval for lot split purposes by the cognizant planning agency, or - b.
+The legal description contained in the deed was previously approved by the cognizant planning agency and endorsed upon the first deed of record creating such lot split, or upon a certified copy thereof, or - c.
 The legal description contained in the deed was the subject of a prior deed, which prior deed was filed for record before June 10, 1963, or d.
 The tract is situated within a municipality in such county which has not adopted a master plan at the time the first deed creating the lot split was filed for record.